faceyspacey/redux-first-router/README.md

 to the biggest visual changes in the page that we want search engines to pick up.

 And what about actually getting links on the page for search engines to see?
-> Use [pure-redux-router-link](http://github.com/faceyspacey/pure-redux-router-link).
-This package has been built in a modular way, which is why that's not in here. *pure-redux-router-link's* `<Link />` component is simple.
+> Use [redux-first-router-link](http://github.com/faceyspacey/redux-first-router-link).
+This package has been built in a modular way, which is why that's not in here. *redux-first-router-link's* `<Link />` component is simple.
 Review its code.
 Perhaps you want to make your own.
 All it does is take an `href`, pass that along to **Pure Redux Router** and call `event.preventDefault()` to prevent the browser from reloading the page as it visits the new URL.
 The net result is you have `<a>` tags on your page for *Google* to pick up.